osate/osate2/alisa/org.osate.alisa.help/help/markdown/ReqSpecDoc.md

 * *See goals*: reference to StakeholderGoalSet or GoalsDocument.

 * *Set of Variable*: Constant and compute variables are used to parameterize requirement specifications (see Section Constants and Computed Variables).
 Many of the changes to a goal or requirement are in a value used in the requirement specification.
-Variables allow users to define a requirement value once and reference it in the description, predicates, and in verification activities of verification plans expressed in the Verify notation (documented in a separate report).
+Variables allow users to define a requirement value once and reference it in the description, predicates, and in verification activities of verification plans expressed in the Verify notation.

 * *Set of Requirement*: a set of requirement declarations.
 By default all requirements are associated with the entity represented by the classifier.
 A requirement declaration may specify a model element within the classifier as its target in for.